 Robinson said the group discussion ranged from foreclosures to the city’s growing homeless population, and that Moscow had housing challenges similar to many major urban communities in the United State despite its “small town America” appearance.
 Moscow’s housing costs have increased significantly in the University-dominated city.
 As the main campus of the student University of Idaho, where roughly 92% of its 12,132 students reside, the city attracts significant real estate investment.
+Real estate investment is no small thing as it can be highly lucrative if done right.
+Those looking to invest in real estate themselves may want to check out this article to ensure that they are considering key elements of their prospective investments, for example, neighborhood quality, taxes, local education, and more – https://www.europeanfinancialreview.com/how-to-choose-the-best-investment-in-the-right-neighborhood/.
 Robinson shared his own homeless experience with a high school sociology class, which encouraged a student to reveal her own experience, including her mother’s battle with substance abuse.
 (The student is now with her father in subsidized housing.)
 Robinson also visited the Nez Perce Tribal Council and got to speak with tribal commissioners who are involved in land-use planning.
 A return visit to Moscow is in the works.

 Program Director Peter Sabonis traveled with MTAR to the University of California-Irvine School of Law.
 On March 29th, he facilitated a group discussion with law students and faculty after an MTAR screening.
 The discussion centered around housing, homelessness, and the role of the human rights within the U.S. system of jurisprudence.
 Roughly thirty students engaged in the discussion.
 The law students have regular meetings on human rights issues.